ziyabnajeeb/react-bootstrap-biolerplate/README.md

 ### To run React `pnpm run dev`
 ### To compile scss `pnpm run sass-dev`

+After scss compilation completed, in order to use variables, functions or mixins in component or pages level scss, the file below must needs to be included in scss files!
+#### `@use '../../scss/abstracts/' as *;`
 ### Note:
-1. in order to use variables, functions or mixin, the file below must needs to be included in scss files!
-### `@use '../../scss/abstracts/' as *;`

-2. pnpm package manager used in this project, but npm, yarn or pnpm can be used.
+pnpm package manager used in this project, but npm, yarn or pnpm can be used.
 Choice is yours!

 ----------------------------------------------------------------------------------------------------------
 App will be started at